kernel1337/ssj/README.md

 # SSJ - Your everyday Linux distribution gone Super Saiyan.

 ![ssj](https://raw.githubusercontent.com/thirdbyte/ssj/main/ssj.png)

 ## Introduction

 SSJ is a silly little script that makes use of [Docker](https://www.docker.com/) installed on your everyday Linux distribution (Ubuntu, Debian, etc.) and magically arms it with hundreds of penetration testing and forensics tools.
-All of these run with almost native performance (as containers utilize the host operating system's kernel) and thus is a slightly better alternative to Virtual Machines in terms of speed, performance and convenience.

 ## Technical Details

-SSJ is a Docker image that uses [Kali Linux](https://www.kali.org/) base image,`kalilinux/kali` and installs `kali-linux-large` metapackage over it.
+SSJ pulls/buils a Docker image that uses [Kali Linux](https://www.kali.org/) base image,`kalilinux/kali` and installs `kali-linux-large` metapackage over it.
 It uses the `kali.download/kali` mirror and `kali-last-snapshot` branch.
-It also allows you to run GUI applications like Burpsuite, Wireshark, Ettercap, etc. from within the container on your everyday Linux distribution by using `--privileged` container capabilities and adding a universal access control to `xhost`.
-This script pulls/builds the Docker image and creates a `.desktop` file (the Application Launcher) for you that initiates the runs the container.
-So, the only thing you need to do is, find SSJ in you aplicaiton drawer/menu and click on it to launch it.
-A `terminator` terminal will popup with all your pentesting and forensics tools in it.
+It also allows you to run GUI applications like Burpsuite, Wireshark, Ettercap, etc. from within the container on your everyday Linux distribution by using `--privileged` container capabilities and adding a universal access control to `xhost` on your host Linux distribution.
+This script creates a `.desktop` file (the Application Launcher) for you that initiates the `docker run` command to run the container.
+So, the only thing you need to do is, find SSJ in you applicaiton drawer or menu and click on it to launch it.
+A `terminator` window will popup with all your pentesting and forensics tools in it.
 Execute `burpsuite` to fire up the proxy, `wireshark` to fire up the packet analyzer and like that, you have access to hundreds of tools and packages that are there in Kali Linux (particularly the `kali-linux-large` metapackage), right on your everyday Linux distribution.
 Also, contrary to virtual machines, that are either networked behind a virtual NAT or bridged along with the host operating system, SSJ utilizes the host network stack as it is (using `--net=host`) which means that the SSJ container will have direct access to all the network interfaces as the host Linux distribution and will also share the same IP address.

 ## Prerequisites
 + Docker (User must be in the `docker` group)
 + Internet connection

 ## Installation

 **Quick Install:**

 `wget https://raw.githubusercontent.com/thirdbyte/ssj/main/ssj_quick.sh -O /tmp/ssj.sh && chmod +x /tmp/ssj.sh && sudo /tmp/./ssj.sh`